Kong/docs.konghq.com/app/konnect/gateway-manager/active-tracing.md

 ### Known Issues in Tech Preview

-Here is a list of known issues that are being addressed.
+Here is a list of known issues in the tech preivew :

 - **Incorrect span orders in case of high resolution spans**
     - When the timimg resolution is high few spans may be displayed in wrong order